pauldambra/pauldambra.github.io/_posts/2016-08-20-powershell-on-linux.md

 At first I parsed every line as xml so I could access the CreationDate but that took nearly ten times as long.

-I also tried out the same approach of reading and counting every line instead of grepping just 2010 lines in bash.
+I also tried out the same approach of reading and counting every line instead of grepping only 2010 lines in bash.
 That slowed the bash implementation down even further.

 ## Confirmation Bias!